-In September 2021, the Company entered into a full recourse promissory note (the "Promissory Note") with our Chief Financial Officer ("CFO"), pursuant to which the Company loaned \$274 thousand, plus interest accruing at rate of 0.86% per annum (or if higher, the applicable federal rate as of the date of the Promissory Note), due by the earliest to occur of (i) December 31, 2025, (ii) the date of certain transfers of the collateral pledged under the Promissory Note, (iii) upon the day prior to the date a change in the Company's or the CFO's status would cause the loan to be deemed prohibited under applicable law, (iv) upon the date prior to the Company's filing of a registration statement for an initial public offering or a change of control, (v) upon acceleration of the Promissory Note, the CFO pledged 616,320 shares of restricted Common Stock as collateral under the terms of a security agreement.
+In September 2021, the Company entered into a full recourse promissory note (the "Promissory Note") with our Chief Financial Officer ("CFO"), pursuant to which the Company loaned \$274 thousand, plus interest accruing at rate of 0.86% per annum (or if higher, the applicable federal rate as of the date of the Promissory Note), due by the earliest to occur of (i) December 31, 2025, (ii) the date of certain transfers of the collateral pledged under the Promissory Note, (iii) upon the day prior to the date a change in the Company's or the CFO's status would cause the loan to be deemed prohibited under applicable law, (iv) upon the date prior to the Company's filing of a registration statement for an initial public offering or a change of control, (v) upon acceleration of the Promissory Note in accordance with its terms or (vi) the date three months following the CFO's termination of employment with the Company.
+As part of the Promissory Note, the CFO pledged 616,320 shares of restricted Common Stock as collateral under the terms of a security agreement.
 The CFO has repaid principal and interest in the following amounts on the following dates: \$71 thousand in September 2022 and \$69 thousand in July 2023.
 There has been immaterial interest income from the Promissory Note.
 As of December 31, 2023, and 2022, the Company recorded \$68 thousand for both years within prepaid expenses and other assets, and \$68 thousand and \$139 thousand, respectively, within other assets on the balance sheets.